Midnight Painters

 Lemon Drink

 Lemon Drink are a five-piece from Glasgow, blending infectious hooks, killer choruses and bold, sassy energy.
 Their sound is an intoxicating blend of gritty indie rock and alt-pop charm; modern yet nostalgic, with echoes of ‘90s and early 2000s indie reimagined through a fresh and rebellious lens.
 They’ve supported acts including Carla J. Easton, Cloth, Lazy Day, Our Girl and Poster Paints, and headlined Glasgow’s iconic King Tut’s Wah Wah Hut.
 Their debut EP Better Run earned spins on BBC Radio Scotland, Amazing Radio and Track of the Week on RAPAL, in addition to Spotify playlist support.
-They headline McChuills in GLASGOW on Friday 20 March 2026
+The group perform at Liverpool Sound City at The Jacaranda on Sunday 3 May 2026 and headline Nice N Sleazy in GLASGOW on Saturday 17 October 2026

 The Painting

-Consisting of brothers Ciaran and Jordan Murray plus Jonny Emerson, Marta Leslie, Lewis Taylor and Cameron Roxburgh, Glasgow-based sextet The Painting boasts members from Shetland, Oban, Clydebank and Glasgow.
-For fans of The 1975, Sam Fender, Fleetwood Mac they secured Artist of the Week in Scotland on Sunday, airplay via BBC Introducing on BBC Radio Scotland and thanks to John Kennedy on his X-Posure show on Radio X. They headline Little Buildings in NEWCASTLE on Saturday 7 February 2026
+Glasgow-based The Painting boasts members from Oban, Clydebank and Glasgow.
+For fans of The 1975, Sam Fender, Fleetwood Mac they secured Artist of the Week in Scotland on Sunday, airplay via BBC Introducing on BBC Radio Scotland and thanks to John Kennedy on his X-Posure show on Radio X. They launch the deluxe edition of Before The Rain a deeper, expanded look into the world they introduced on the original record.
+To celebrate, they’ll showcase the release at an intimate Glasgow gig (secret venue) on Thursday 16 July 2026 and perform at Gullivers in MANCHESTER on Saturday 12 September 2026

 The Falls